meditationstuff/protocol_1/index.md

 <span id="he412">**20241230**</span>

-It's calmed down now, for the moment, but the past few nights:
+It's calmed down, now, for the moment, but the past few nights:

 * a strange almost-painful, almost-emotional pressure-y quality, additional strong (emotional) pain in the heart region, some actually painful burning, sensations going down the left arm, sensations going up to the jaw
 	* YES these are signs, including time of day, of either a) a heart attack or b) BROKEN HEART SYNDROME (google this), Takotsubo cardiomyopathy / takotsubo syndrome / stress cardiomyopathy (as per wikipedia, the names, not the symptoms), c) a "panic attack," though the symptoms are a little different.
 I am not a doctor and neither the preceding nor the below is medical advice.